SrijanShovit/Gem-Chat/readme.md

 - **Streamlit**: 🚀 A Python library that allows you to create interactive web apps for machine learning and data science projects.
 - **Google Generative AI Package**: 🎨 The Google AI Python SDK enables developers to use Google's state-of-the-art generative AI models (like Gemini and PaLM) to build AI-powered features and applications.
 - **Google Gemini**: 🔮 Gemini is a family of multimodal large language models developed by Google DeepMind, serving as the successor to LaMDA and PaLM 2.
-- **libhash**: 🔐 A library used for generating and managing cryptographic hashes, ensuring data integrity and security.
+- **hashlib**: 🔐 A library used for generating and managing cryptographic hashes, ensuring data integrity and security.

 ## Usage 🖥️